factor()

 • as.numeric()

-The as.numeric() function will convert a factorial value into a numeric value.
-For instance, if you need to change a factor such as `Sex` into numeric values, the as.numeric() function will assign each group a number and convert it from being coded ...
+The as.numeric() function will convert a factor or character value into a numeric value.
+For instance, if you need to change a factor such as `Gender` into numeric values, the as.numeric() function will assign each group a number and convert it from ...

 • ntile()